Absolute Radio: 2008–2013: Acquisition by Times of India and rebranding as Absolute Radio

 On 12 April 2007, it was announced that SMG plc was to sell Virgin Radio, to enable the company to focus on its television station, STV.
 On 30 May 2008 SMG sold Virgin Radio to TIML Golden Square Limited, a subsidiary of The Times Group for £53.2 million, with £15 million set aside for rebranding.
 TIML was given 90 days' grace in which to rebrand the station.
 As part of the deal, Absolute Radio International, operator of two FM licences in Oxford, would manage the station.

 On 1 September 2008 it was announced that Virgin Radio would be rebranded as Absolute Radio on 28 September.
 At the same time, changes to the line-up were made known with JK and Joel, Robin Burke, Tony Hadley and John Osborne leaving the station and Allan Lake, Joanna Russell (of Trent FM's Jo & Twiggy) and Tim Shaw joining, though Osborne would return shortly after.
-The last song to be played on Virgin Radio was "American Pie" by Don McLean and the first to be played on Absolute Radio was, following the results of a online survey run by the station, "Absolute Beginners" by David Bowie and "A Day in the Life" by The Beatles.
+The last song to be played on Virgin Radio was "American Pie" by Don McLean and the first to be played on Absolute Radio was, following the results of an online survey run by the station, "Absolute Beginners" by David Bowie and "A Day in the Life" by The Beatles.
 Listening figures for the final quarter of 2008 showed that almost 20% of former Virgin Radio listeners had been lost since the rebranding to Absolute Radio.

 The Virgin Radio brand relaunched via DAB and online on 30 March 2016, following a new partnership with Wireless Group and approval of its digital terrestrial commercial radio licence by Ofcom in March 2015.